 Other than accommodation and vehicle rental, we estimate that around half of expenses on Providenciales can be paid by card.
 This percentage drops significantly on the less-populated islands.

-In most cases, yes, it’s perfectly safe, yet due to poor taste, bottled water is the common choice.
+In most cases, yes, it’s perfectly safe, yet bottled water is the common choice due to the poor taste of piped water .

-Drinking water in the Turks and Caicos almost always originates from one of two sources: reverse osmosis desalination and rainfall collection.
+Piped water in the Turks and Caicos almost always originates from one of two sources: reverse osmosis desalination, and

 Some accommodations, largely older houses and outlying vacation rentals on Providenciales, use cisterns which are filled by rainwater collection from roofs or by truck from a desalination plant.
 In theory, a cistern could be contaminated by chemicals, pollutants or pathogens, however such an occurrence is almost unheard of.